”How are we ever going to tell Fawn about Nanny?” asked Spot.

 ”Who are you going to tell something to?” asked Fawn, coming out of the barn.

 “Fawn,” said Heather.
 “We have some very bad news for you.
 Nanny is in the hospital again.
 She is very, very sick.”

 Tears started rolling down Fawn’s face.

 “What is wrong with her?”
 Fawn managed to say a few minutes later.

-”She’s just not eating, Fawn,” said Jenny, sadly.
+”She’s just not eating, Fawn,” said Heather, sadly.

 For the next few days Fawn was very upset and distraught.

 ”Have you heard anything new about Nanny?”
 Fawn would ask each and every person who came by.